Azure-Samples/azure-sdk-for-js-storage-blob-upload-download/README.md

 - upload-download-blobs-javascript
 ---

-# Quickstart - JavaScript SDK v10 for Azure Storage
+# How to upload and download blobs from Azure Blob Storage with JavaScript

 This repository implements the [Quickstart](http://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-nodejs-v10) sample for the [Azure Storage v10 SDK for JavaScript](https://github.com/Azure/azure-storage-js).